jfisteus/eyegrade/doc/user-manual/user-manual.rst

    instructions to students, etc.
    This template is reusable for other exams in the future.

 #.
-Automatically generate the LaTeX source files
+Automatically generate the PDF files
-   from the XML file and the template.
+   from the XML file and the LaTeX template.

-#.
-Generate the PDF files from the LaTeX source files.

 The example files used in the following explanations are provided with Eyegrade